bodo-ai/Bodo/docs/source/pandas.rst

 * :func:`pandas.concat`
   Input list or tuple of dataframes or series is supported. `axis` and `ignore_index` are also supported.
+  Bodo currently concatenates local data chunks for distributed datasets, which does not preserve global order of concatenated objects in output.

 * :func:`pandas.get_dummies`
   Input must be a categorical array with categories that are known at compile time (for type stability).